blockspacer/flextool/README.md

 cmake -DUNCRUSTIFY="ON" -DCLEAN_OLD="ON" -P tools/run_tool.cmake
 ```

 We use `uncrustify.cfg` file.
-See for details [https://patrickhenson.com/2018/06/07/uncrustify-configuration.html](https://patrickhenson.com/2018/06/07/uncrustify-configuration.html)
+For details, see: [https://patrickhenson.com/2018/06/07/uncrustify-configuration.html](https://patrickhenson.com/2018/06/07/uncrustify-configuration.html)

 To get a list of all available options use: